It’s our nature as humans – and especially as men – to thrive off of tension.

 Then, ask yourself how you can start changing your relationship to tension.
 I always recommend the tension journal as a starting point.
 (The video at that link focuses on dating, but you can – and should – easily apply it to the rest of your life.)

-You could also come learn from me, The FEARLESS team, and alumni for two full days at The Fearless Man Live in July or August.
+You could also come learn from me, The FEARLESS team, and alumni for two full days at The Fearless Man Live.

 As Godin writes, “The ones who leapt are transformed.
 The tension pays off.”